tomhendra/dotfiles/README.md

 - Ensure browsers are signed into and are synced.
 - Ensure Bitwarden or equivalent password manager is synced.
 - Login to icloud with a browser and ensure all backed-up fonts and preferences have actually been uploaded.
-- Update the NVM install script in install.sh (line 42) to latest version
+- Update the NVM install script in install.sh (line 42) to latest version.
+- Upgrade MacOS to latest version.

 ## Installation